basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 And three environment-detection strategies made it work regardless of how the user installed the tool.

 If you're building a Python CLI with optional features that keep growing, consider this pattern.
-Your users will thank you—mostly by never having to ask "which extras do I need?"
+Your users will thank you, mostly by never having to ask "which extras do I need?"

 ---